nus-cs2103-AY2425S1/ip/docs/README.md

 ### Saving the data

 MorganaPro automatically saves your data to the hard disk after every command that modifies the data.
 There's no need to save manually.

+### Editing the data file

+MorganaPro stores your data in a text file at `data/morgana.txt` within the same folder as the JAR file.

+Editing this file is **discouraged**, as invalid changes can cause the application to crash, so always back up the file before making any modifications.

 ## Command Summary